robotslacker/slackerdb/README.md

 # SQL execution history
 # Client IP/Port, Execution start time, execution duration, SQL statement, execution result code, number of affected rows
-# True will save it in a separated file with sqlite format (enable wal), default is blank, means disable this feature.
+# True will save it in a separated file with h2 format, default is blank, means disable this feature.
 # default placed directory is same with data_dir
 sql_history=

+# The TCP port opened by SQL History to the outside, In order to read the SQL history execution during the running process
+# default is none, means will not open this port
+sql_history_port=

 # SQL execution history file default placed directory
 # Disk mode:   If not set, it defaults to the same as data_dir.